Are you looking for things to do in February for Black History Month 2023?

 This might be one of the easiest things to do for Black History Month this February.

 Consider updating bookshelves for both yourself and your children.
 Include picture books by Black author Renee Watson, The 1619 Project: Born on the Water, as well as middle-grade novels like Amari and the Night Brothers by B.B.
 Alston.

 For your shelf perhaps The Gilded Ones by Namina Forna deserves a spot on your bookshelf.

 Suppose you’re looking for additional titles to add to your book collection in honor of Black History Month.

 In that case, The Black Book Blogg provides a wealth of information on the newest arrivals, book reviews and up and coming authors you need to know.

 Decolonize The History You Learned in School

-Every day we learn more about the people who put their blood, sweat, tears and gave their lives to build this nation.
+Every day we learn more about the people who put in their blood, sweat, and tears and gave their lives to build this nation.

 However, Black History is American History.
 Chances are there’s something you learned that isn’t quite right or accurate.